 By 1935, the sisters wanted to expand their academic offer and founded the Colegio Universitario del Sagrado Corazón (CUSC), also known as “El College.”
 This institution provided a liberal arts education through programs such as Letters, Natural Sciences, and Secretarial Sciences.
 The first college class graduated in 1939, when eleven women received their Bachelor of Arts degree.

-Since then, USC has positioned itself as one of the most prestigious private nonprofit universities in Puerto Rico, resting on the pillars of a transformational mission: “To educate people in intellectual freedom and moral conscience, so they may be willing to build a Puerto Rican society that is more authentically Christian: a community for solidarity in justice and peace.”
+Since then, Sagrado has positioned itself as one of the most prestigious private nonprofit universities in Puerto Rico, resting on the pillars of a transformational mission: “To educate people in intellectual freedom and moral conscience, so they may be willing to build a Puerto Rican society that is more authentically Christian: a community for solidarity in justice and peace.”
 Likewise, the institution derives its academic mission from its vision to “offer a unique academic project, an innovative educational experience where the world is the classroom, in an environment known for its excellent community life and supported on the principle that human beings and Christian values are the very core of that project.”

 With this mission and vision, Sagrado Corazón University seeks to position itself as an entity that makes an essential contribution to our Island’s future through the formation of highly-educated citizens with the highest ethical and Christian values.